 Who is watching the films, an anonymous panel of screeners?

 No. The Director of Programming & the Artistic Director are watching screeners along with everyone else on our programming team.
 We don’t use a screening committee.
 It’s important to us that we watch all submissions to ensure that selections align with our mission and taste.
 We are control freaks and film maniacs.
+All films are watched by at least two pairs of eyes.

 What if I look at my Vimeo stats and see that you didn’t watch my film?